hjnnjh/claude-code-router-switch/README.md

 ## License

-This project is provided as-is for managing Claude Code Router configurations.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.